This documentation is for an unreleased version of Apache Paimon. We recommend you use the latest stable version.

 FROM t; -- output 1, 2, 2, 2, 3, 3, 3

-, valid comparative data types include: DECIMAL, TINYINT, SMALLINT, INTEGER,
+For fields.<field-name>.sequence-group, valid comparative data types include: DECIMAL, TINYINT, SMALLINT, INTEGER,

 BIGINT, FLOAT, DOUBLE, DATE, TIME, TIMESTAMP, and TIMESTAMP_LTZ.

-You can also configure multiple sorted fields in a sequence-group
+You can also configure multiple sorted fields in a sequence-group,

-, multiple fields will be compared in order.
+like fields.<field-name1>,<field-name2>.sequence-group, multiple fields will be compared in order.

 See example: